hyssostech/sketch-thru-plan-sdk-js/quickstart/js/README.md

 # Quickstart: Add military symbols to Google Maps via Speech and Sketch

-This quickstart demonstrates the how sketches (and optionally speech) collected by a javascript browser app can be sent for processing by Sketch-thru-Plan (STP) for interpretation.
+This quickstart demonstrates the how sketches (and optionally speech) collected by a vanilla javascript browser app can be sent for processing by Sketch-thru-Plan (STP) for interpretation.
 If successfully interpreted, the combined/fused speech and sketch are turned into military symbols by STP, and sent back to the app for rendering.

 The connection to STP and the speech recognizer that is used are configurable via plugins.
 For this quickstart, the following plugins are used: